9dots/9dots.io-pages/Os218Ap.md

   5. Get to the point
   6. Make a two way conversation, not a lecture!

-2. Students will use these steps to craft a sales pitch for their product which they will be presenting in the following lesson.

 ## Elaborate
-Using the sales pitch handout, students will work on developing a sales pitch for their original littleBits projects.
+Using the sales pitch handout, students work on developing a sales pitch for their original littleBits projects.

-1. Students will use the sales pitch handout to help organize ideas for their presentation.
+1. Give students five minutes to fill in the sales pitch handout.
+This handout is used to help organize ideas for their presentation.

-2. Students will make posters for the shark tank presentation, concentrating on being good salespeople.
-For this project, it is important for students to work on having a good poster as well as practice their presentation.
+2. When they finish the handout, students make posters for the shark tank presentation.
+	- The visual aide will be an important piece of the presentation.

+3. Students practice their presentation outloud to get more comfortable with the presentation.

 ## Evaluate